7D2DMods/NPCs/Mods/SDX_EntityAliveSDX/ReadMe.md

 \li GuardHere - The entity will stand in your place, facing your initial direction.
 This will set the GuardPosition, allow the guard to return to that spot after a fight.
 \li Wander - The entity will walk around the area
 \li SetPatrol - The entity will begin following your foot steps, recording them as Patrol Coordinates
-\li Patrol - The entity, if it has Patrol Coordinates, will begin tracing the coordinates back and forth.
+\li Patrol - The entity, if it has patrol coordinates, will begin tracing the coordinates back and forth.
 This option only shows if it has Patrol Coordinates
 \li Hire - If unhired, the entity will allow you to hire them.
 Their cost depends on their XML settings.
 \li OpenInventory - This will open their inventory
 \li Loot - This tells the entity to Loot the POI you are in now.

 Options can be filtered through using the SDX_Dialog class that adds new conditions to show statements based on if they are hired.
 Not all NPCs need to support all the tasks.

-Here's a sample Dialog XML that show's the Hire option, if the NPC is not hired, and will show ShowMe and StayHere orders if it is hired.
+Here's a sample Dialog XML that show's the Hire option.
+If the NPC is not hired, and will not show the ShowMe and StayHere orders until it is hired.

 ####Sample Dialog####